mhickmanf/mhickmanf.github.io/index.md

   - Researched how to efficiently parallelize (via CUDA) the generation of frequency distributions to alleviate the Huffman Encoding bottleneck in the GPU implementation of the lossy compressor SZ.
   - Investigated the development and implementation of in situ algorithms that combine spatial and temporal sampling to enable massive data reductions without losing important information.

-* **MS Graduate Student** (Currently Enrolled) - Clemson University - Holcombe Department of Electrical and Computer Engineering
+* **PhD Graduate Student** (Currently Enrolled) - Clemson University - Holcombe Department of Electrical and Computer Engineering
+  - PhD of Science, Computer Engineering (ABET Accredited)
+  - Cumulative GPA: 3.99

+* **MS Graduate Student** (2021) - Clemson University - Holcombe Department of Electrical and Computer Engineering
   - Master of Science, Computer Engineering (ABET Accredited)
-  - Focus: TBD
+  - Focus: Computer Systems Architecture
+  - Thesis Topic in Data Reduction Techniques
-  - Cumulative GPA: 4.0
+  - Cumulative GPA: 3.99

 * B.S.
 Computer Science (Honors) (2019) - Coastal Carolina University - Department of Computing Sciences
   - Cumulative GPA: 3.950